-society's magazine depends upon its readers for the majority of the photos
+society's two publications depends upon its readers for the majority of the photos

 and words we publish.
 We can't promise acceptance, of course,